abhishek-shivale/abhishek-shivale/README.md

 # ONLY FOCUS (FOCUS MODE)
-If you want to contact me please you use following social -  discord (abhishekshivale)  or mail (abhishekshivale01@gmail.com). sorry for inconvenience i am not availble on other social till focus mode ends.
+If you want to contact me please use following social -  discord (abhishekshivale)  or mail (abhishekshivale01@gmail.com). sorry for inconvenience i am not availble on other social till focus mode ends.

 ## About